 - 5.25.
 Work with CVRD to install a regional anaerobic digester to treat organic materials and wastewater.
-Sell the facility's renewable natural gas. - hydrogen.
+Sell the facility's renewable natural gas. - 5.26.
+Monitor the implementation of the provincial hydrogen strategy and be prepared to adopt and support the necessary local infrastructure to supply and store hydrogen.